 We work directly with the Department of Ecology and the Pollution Liability Insurance Agency as a preferred service provider to help eliminate your concerns.

-The Pollution Liability Insurance Agency will no longer be accepting new registrations after July 1st, 2020, for the $60,000.00 in free coverage that is available currently to help with your heating oil tank release.
+The Pollution Liability Insurance Agency will is longer be accepting new registrations since July 1st, 2020, for the $60,000.00 in free coverage that is available currently to help with your heating oil tank release.
 PLIA’s new Loan and Grant Program will provide financial assistance to heating oil tank owners and operators.
 The Heating Oil Loan and Grant Program will provide up to $75,000.00 for heating oil tank owners to upgrade, replace, decommission, or remove heating oil tank systems.
+PLIA is no longer accepting applications for the Pilot Heating Oil Loan and Grant program.
 Call us at 206-762-7500 for more information or visit their link below to register your home.

 Left Coast Services can replace your old clogged fuel lines.